 Along the way, you can discover new foods and new likes, perhaps developing a liking for wholesome raw vegetables, or even learning a new way to enjoy 'sometimes foods’ by eating mindfully.
 For most people, the moderation path to your nutritional goals can detour off track every so often.
 And this is totally fine – often the best scenery lies in the small pockets of scrub beyond the main road.
 For this dietitian, these short detours are the dark chocolate squares on a Friday evening, or the cheese and nibbles platter on a Saturday afternoon, or the rest days from planned physical activity.

 For a small minority of people, a more rigid path may take enjoyment away from food and could lead towards the slippery slope of disordered eating.
-It is greatly concerning to see disordered eating patterns develop following the advent of a cult-like eating behavior, and I think we are only seeing the tip of the iceberg in practice today.
+It is greatly concerning to see disordered eating patterns develop following the advent of a cult-like eating behaviour, and I think we are only seeing the tip of the iceberg in practice today.
 Disordered eating may start out with a strong ambition to eat only foods which one feels are 'healthy' or 'good' (as labelled by the individual) but can quickly develop into more malicious eating disorders such as bulimia and anorexia nervosa.